Power network design (IC): Analysis

 Power grid analysis can be classified into input vector dependent methods and vectorless methods.
 The input vector pattern dependent methods employ search techniques to find a set of input patterns which cause the worst drop in the grid.
 A number of methods have been proposed in literature which use genetic algorithms or other search techniques to find vectors or a pattern of vectors that maximize the total current drawn from the supply network.
 Input vector-pattern dependent approaches are computationally intensive and are limited to circuit blocks rather than full-chip analysis.
 Furthermore, these approaches are inherently optimistic, underestimating the voltage drop and thus letting some of the supply noise problems go unnoticed.
-The vectorless approaches, on the other hand, aim to compute an upper bound on the worst-case drop in an efficient manner.
-These approaches have the advantage of being fast and conservative, but are sometimes too conservative, leading to overdesign.
+The vectorless approaches, on the other hand, compute either a statistical estimate, or an upper bound, on the worst-case drop.
+These approaches have the advantage of being fast, but statistical methods can be optimistic, leading to failures, while upper bounds are sometimes too conservative, leading to overdesign.

 Most of the literature on power network analysis deals with the issue of computing the worst voltage drops in the power network.
 Electromigration is an equally serious concern, but is attacked with almost identical methods.
 Instead of the voltage at each node, EM analysis solves for current in each branch, and instead of a voltage limit, there is a current limit per wire, depending on its layer and width.

-Other IC applications may use only a portions of the flows mentioned here.
+Other IC applications may use only a portion of the flows mentioned here.
 A gate array or field programmable gate array (FPGA) designer, for example, will only do the design stages, since the detailed usage of these parts is not known when the power supply must be designed.
 Likewise, a user of FPGAs or gate arrays will only use the analysis portion, as the design is already fixed.